St. Nicholas Abbey Heritage Railway: History

-SNAHR has the same 2ft6in gauge as the earlier Barbados Railway.
-It was built in a project with a budget of 2 million Barbados Dollars (1 million US Dollars, 0.86 million €).
+SNAHR has the same gauge as the earlier Barbados Railway.
+It was built in a project with a budget of 2 million Barbados Dollars (1 million US dollars, 0.86 million €).
 It employs up to 15 full-time staff, for which 700 applications were originally received.

 Route

 The heritage railway runs on a balloon-shaped track from St Nicholas Abbey to the panoramic view point Cherry Tree Hill.
-It offers locals and tourists, including cruise ship passengers, a ¾ hour long train ride, including a stop to enjoy the panorama overlooking the sea.
+It offers locals and tourists a 45 minute long train ride, including a stop to enjoy the panorama overlooking the sea.
 The railway is designed to provide a family day-out for general tourists, but also a specialist experience for railway enthusiasts, with short lectures on Barbadian railway history offered (as an optional attraction) during the stop at Cherry Tree Hill, where volunteers are also recruited to assist in turning the locomotive on the manually operated turntable.

 The main loop encircles an ornamental lake.
 The loop and the incline up to Cherry Tree Hill are connected by a triangle of track, permitting various permutations of operational route.
 The main engineering and stock storage sheds are located alongside St Nicholas Abbey station.

 There are three stations on the line: